MAGALA-RICHARD/apsimNGpy-documentations/doc/calibrate.rst

 .. tip::

-       All submitted factors are validated using **Pydantic** to ensure adherence to expected data structures and variable types — for example checking that ``vtype`` includes valid variable types (``UniformVar``, ``GridVar``), ensuring ``path`` is a valid string, and that start_values is a string.
+       All submitted factors are validated using .. _Pydantic: https://docs.pydantic.dev/latest/
+ to ensure adherence to expected data structures and variable types — for example checking that
+       ``vtype`` includes valid variable types (``UniformVar``, ``GridVar``), ensuring ``path`` is a valid string, and that start_values is a string.